Pisces (constellation): Modern period

-"Piscis Austrinus" more often refers to a separate constellation in its own right.
+"Piscis Austrinus" now refers to a separate constellation in its own right, which Hevelius and Bode called Piscis Notius.

 In 1754, the botanist and author John Hill proposed to sever a southern zone of Pisces as Testudo (the Turtle).
 24 – 27 – YY(30) – 33 – 29 Psc., It would host a natural but quite faint asterism in which the star 20 Psc is the head of the turtle.
 While Admiral Smyth mentioned the proposal, it was largely neglected by other astronomers, and it is now obsolete.

 Western folklore

 The Fishes are in the German lore of Antenteh, who owned just a tub and a crude cabin when he met two magical fish.
 They offered him a wish, which he refused.
 However, his wife begged him to return to the fish and ask for a beautifully furnished home.
 This wish was granted, but her desires were not satisfied.
 She then asked to be a queen and have a palace, but when she asked to become a goddess, the fish became angry and took the palace and home, leaving the couple with the tub and cabin once again.
 The tub is sometimes recognized as the Great Square of Pegasus.